Blas Morte Sodornil

 Blas Morte Sodornil (1849-1921) was a Spanish entrepreneur, a regional high self-government official and a Carlist politician.
 He is known mostly as vice-president and de facto acting president of Diputación Foral, the Navarrese regional self-government, holding the post during two successive terms between 1913 and 1917.
 In the early 1920s he headed the Carlist regional organization in Navarre and was nearly appointed the party nationwide leader.
-In business he rose from owner of a petty stonemasonry workshop to businessman with international connections, active in construction, wood, trade, sugar and agriculture industry.
+In business he rose from owner of a petty stonemasonry workshop to businessman with international connections, active in the construction, wood, trade, sugar and agriculture industry.